ChinGyi2019/Information-Technology-App/README.md

 # Information-Technology Android App
 <h2>Information-Technology App</h2>

 <p>It's one of my student projects in recent years ago.
-It's an informational and educational app for firsty year students to know informations about in our university' majors.
+It's an informational and educational app for firsty year students to know informations about in our university' majors It can support ZawGyi~Uni Code.
 Thanks to my friends in my Team.</p>

 <p> <img name = "Home Screen I" src="https://github.com/ChinGyi2019/MovieApp--Android-CleanArchitecture-/blob/main/dummy/it/224148885_156904296545834_6101921908021020061_n.jpg" width="200" height="400" />